top of page

 Nisawayi'iing akiing idash giizhigong mii ji-mikaman gido'ojichaakam.
 "Between the earth and the sky you can find your soul."

-Boozhoo!
+Aaniin!
 Biindigen miinawaa nindaadizooke wigamigong ji-maamawoo-nanda-gikendamang.
 Hello!
-Welcome back in my Storytelling Lodge so we can learn together.
+Welcome once again to my Storytelling Lodge where we can learn together.

 Ningad-aadizooke noongom giizhigad!
 Let’s tell a sacred story today!*